assemblysoft/AssemblySoft.DevOps/README.md

 License

-AssemblySoft.FileClient is distributed under the MIT License.
+AssemblySoft.DevOps is distributed under the MIT License.